Oven Roast Garlic Pork Chops with Potatoes and Carrots

 Our oven roast pork chops with garlic are lathered with a yummy sauce that’s both sweet and savory.
-You’re in for a real treat!
-Here’s our complete list of all our popular–> pork recipes.
+This sheet pan pork chops recipe is fantastic for a quick weeknight meal.
+You’re in for a real treat when you can get dinner for the family easily.

 First of all, these roast pork chops are AMAZING.
 If you love oven roast pork chops, you’ll obsess over how delicious and super easy they are to make.
 Second of all, this is such a versatile pork chop recipe!
 You can cook them in a skillet and they’ll be a fabulous skillet pork chop recipe baked in the oven, or you can just pan fry them and they’ll be one of the best pan fried pork chops you’ll ever have!
 We cooked these pork chops on a sheet pan, then broiled the top for extra flavor and texture.
 That’s probably why they tasted so fantastic.